Spacecraft flight dynamics: Hyperbolic departure

 anomaly gives an alternate expression for the semi-latus rectum:

 which gives a more general equation for radius versus anomaly which is usable at any eccentricity:

 Substituting the alternate expression for p also gives an alternate expression for a (which is defined for a hyperbola, but no longer represents the semi-major axis).
 This gives an equation for velocity versus radius which is likewise usable at any eccentricity:

 The equations for flight path angle and anomaly versus time given in Orbital flight are also usable for hyperbolic trajectories.

 Launch windows

 There is a great deal of variation with time of the velocity change required for a mission, because of the constantly varying relative positions of the planets.
 Therefore, optimum launch windows are often chosen from the results of porkchop plots that show contours of characteristic energy (v∞2) plotted versus departure and arrival time.

 Atmospheric entry

-Controlled entry, descent, and landing of a vehicle is achieved by shedding the excess kinetic energy through aerodynamic heating from drag, which requires some means of heat shielding, and/or retrograde thrust.
+Controlled entry, descent, and landing of a vehicle are achieved by shedding the excess kinetic energy through aerodynamic heating from drag, which requires some means of heat shielding, and/or retrograde thrust.
 Terminal descent is usually achieved by means of parachutes and/or air brakes.